Creating a Plugin

 Now that we have decided to send the file to wakatime-cli, we need to execute it as a background process and pass the current file as a command line argument.
 For reference, here is the wakatime-cli help:

 $ wakatime-cli [flags] Flags: --alternate-language string Optional alternate language name.
 Auto-detected language takes priority. --alternate-project string Optional alternate project name.
 Auto-detected project takes priority. --api-url string API base url used when sending heartbeats and fetching code stats.
 Defaults to https://api.wakatime.com/api/v1/. --category string Category of this heartbeat activity.
-Can be "coding", "building", "indexing", "debugging", "communicating", "running tests", "writing tests", "manual testing", "code reviewing", "browsing", or "designing".
+Can be "coding", "building", "indexing", "debugging", "communicating", "supporting", "advising", "running tests", "writing tests", "manual testing", "code reviewing", "browsing", or "designing".
 Defaults to "coding". --config string Optional config file.
 Defaults to '~/.wakatime.cfg'. --config-read string Prints value for the given config key, then exits. --config-section string Optional config section when reading or writing a config key.
 Defaults to [settings]. (default "settings") --config-write stringToString Writes value to a config key, then exits.
 Expects two arguments, key and value. (default []) --cursorpos int Optional cursor position in the current file. --disable-offline Disables offline time logging instead of queuing logged time. --entity string Absolute path to file for the heartbeat.
 Can also be a url, domain or app when --entity-type is not file. --entity-type string Entity type for this heartbeat.
 Can be "file", "domain" or "app".
 Defaults to "file". --exclude strings Filename patterns to exclude from logging.
 POSIX regex syntax.
 Can be used more than once. --exclude-unknown-project When set, any activity where the project cannot be detected will be ignored. --extra-heartbeats Reads extra heartbeats from STDIN as a JSON array until EOF. --help help for wakatime-cli --hide-branch-names string Obfuscate branch names.
 Will not send revision control branch names to api. --hide-file-names string Obfuscate filenames.
 Will not send file names to api. --hide-project-names string Obfuscate project names.
 When a project folder is detected instead of using the folder name as the project, a .wakatime-project file is created with a random project name. --hostname string Optional name of local machine.
 Defaults to local machine name read from system. --include strings Filename patterns to log.
 When used in combination with --exclude, files matching include will still be logged.
 POSIX regex syntax.
 Can be used more than once. --include-only-with-project-file Disables tracking folders unless they contain a .wakatime-project file.
 Defaults to false. --internal-config string Optional internal config file.
 Defaults to '~/.wakatime-internal.cfg'. --key string Your wakatime api key; uses api_key from ~/.wakatime.cfg by default. --language string Optional language name.
 If valid, takes priority over auto-detected language. --lineno int Optional line number.
 This is the current line being edited. --lines-in-file int Optional lines in the file.
 Normally, this is detected automatically but can be provided manually for performance, accuracy, or when using --local-file. --local-file string Absolute path to local file for the heartbeat.
 When --entity is a remote file, this local file will be used for stats and just the value of --entity is sent with the heartbeat. --log-file string Optional log file.
 Defaults to '~/.wakatime/wakatime.log'. --log-to-stdout If enabled, logs will go to stdout.
 Will overwrite logfile configs. --no-ssl-verify Disables SSL certificate verification for HTTPS requests.
 By default, SSL certificates are verified. --offline-count Prints the number of heartbeats in the offline db, then exits. --plugin string Optional text editor plugin name and version for User-Agent header. --project string Override auto-detected project.
 Use --alternate-project to supply a fallback project if one can't be auto-detected. --proxy string Optional proxy configuration.
 Supports HTTPS SOCKS and NTLM proxies.
 For example: 'https://user:pass@host:port' or 'socks5://user:pass@host:port' or 'domain\user:pass' --ssl-certs-file string Override the bundled CA certs file.
-By default, uses system ca certs. --sync-offline-activity string Amount of offline activity to sync from your local ~/.wakatime.bdb bolt file to your WakaTime Dashboard before exiting.
+By default, uses system ca certs. --sync-offline-activity string Amount of offline activity to sync from your local ~/.wakatime/offline_heartbeats.bdb bolt file to your WakaTime Dashboard before exiting.
 Can be "none" or a positive integer.
 Defaults to 1000, meaning after sending a heartbeat while online, all queued offline heartbeats are sent to WakaTime API, up to a limit of 1000.
 Can be used without --entity to only sync offline activity without generating new heartbeats. (default "1000") --time float Optional floating-point unix epoch timestamp.
 Uses current time by default. --timeout int Number of seconds to wait when sending heartbeats to api.
 Defaults to 120 seconds. (default 120) --today Prints dashboard time for Today, then exits. --today-goal string Prints time for the given goal id Today, then exits Visit wakatime.com/api/v1/users/current/goals to find your goal id. --today-hide-categories When optionally included with --today, causes output to show total code time today without categories. --verbose Turns on debug messages in log file. --version Prints the wakatime-cli version number, then exits. --write When set, tells api this heartbeat was triggered from writing to a file.

 Some examples of executing wakatime-cli: